-I would imagine you’ve been in situations that have felt quite paralyzing as well.
-And it’s in these times I have to tie my heart to soul-steadying verses like our key verse: “For God has said, ‘I will never fail you.
+I would imagine you’ve been in situations that felt quite paralyzing as well.
+And it’s in these times I have to tie my heart to soul-steadying verses like Hebrews 13:5b-6, which says: “For God has said, ‘I will never fail you.
 I will never abandon you.’
 So we can say with confidence, ‘The LORD is my helper, so I will have no fear.
 What can mere people do to me?’”
-(Hebrews 13:5b‑6).

 Bob whispered one final thing: “It’s already done.”